kateryna-golovko/basic-command-lines/README.md

-# basic-command-lines
+# Github Commands and other Useful Reminders
 The repository that contains instructions for using git commands, and other important reminders.

 ## Git Instructions:

-- git clone
+- git clone - clone the repo to the local repo
-- git branch
+- git branch - check which branch are you using at the moment
-- git branch -m \branch name\
+- git branch -m \branch name\ - choose the branch you want to work on
 - git config --global user.email "you@example.com"
   git config --global user.name "Your Name"
+  ### To push changes from local repository to GitHub:
-- git add .
+- git add . - adds all changes ("." - "all" part)
+- git commit -m '\comment\' - commit changes with a comment
-- git push --set-upstream origin \branch name\
+- git push --set-upstream origin \branch name\ - push changes from local repo to GitHub
-- git commit -m '\comment\'

 ## Navigate Terminal: